shopware/shopware/changelog/_unreleased/2021-09-27-bugfix-show-all-orders-in-storefront-history.md

 ---
 title: Bugfix: show all orders in storefront history
+issue: NEXT-17607
 author: Marcel Tams
 author_email: marcel.tams@networkteam.com
 author_github: amtee
 ---
 # Core
-* In method `load` in file `src/Core/Checkout/Order/SalesChannel/OrderRoute.php`  there was a misleading condition.
-Any `$deepLinkFilter` but false led to removing `orders` with last updated or created older than 30 days the latest order.
+* Changed method `Shopware\Core\Checkout\Order\SalesChannel\OrderRoute::load()` due to a misleading condition that resulted in the removal of orders updated or created more than 30 days ago from the latest order.